-WHEREAS, the Corps, in consultation with the California State Historic Preservation Officer (SHPO) and with input from other Consulting Parties, has defined the area of potential effects (APE) as the approximate 64,000-acre planning area where the approximately 30,000 acres of Planned Projects may occur, including access routes and staging areas (Appendix A); and
+WHEREAS, the Corps, in consultation with the California State Historic Preservation Officer (SHPO) and with input from other Consulting Parties, has defined the comprehensive area of potential effects (APE) as the approximate 64,000-acre planning area where the approximately 30,000 acres of Planned Projects may occur, including access routes and staging areas (Appendix A); and

-WHEREAS, the Corps has conducted initial historic property identification efforts including record searches covering over 106,700 acres (which includes most of the APE and areas beyond the APE within a one-mile buffer around various areas where Planned Projects would be placed) at the appropriate California Historical Resources Information System Information Centers and has requested the assistance of Indian tribes as defined at 36 C.F.R. § 800.16(m), and hereafter referred to as Federally recognized Tribes, as well as non-Federally recognized Tribes in identifying properties of religious and cultural significance within the APE; and
+WHEREAS, the Corps has conducted initial historic property identification efforts including record searches covering over 106,700 acres (which includes most of the comprehensive APE and areas beyond the comprehensive APE within a one-mile buffer around various areas where Planned Projects would be placed) at the appropriate California Historical Resources Information System Information Centers and has requested the assistance of Indian tribes as defined at 36 C.F.R. § 800.16(m), and hereafter referred to as Federally recognized Tribes, as well as non-Federally recognized Tribes in identifying properties of religious and cultural significance within the comprehensive APE; and the expenditure of any Federal funds on the Undertaking or prior to the issuance of any permit, license or approval (36 C.F.R. § 800.1(c) and 800.14(b)(1)(v)); and

-WHEREAS, the Corps has consulted with the SHPO, pursuant to 36 C.F.R. §§ 800.4(b)(2) and 800.14(b)(2), about this Undertaking, and the Signatories have determined that a phased approach for compliance with Section 106 is necessary for the Undertaking because all effects of the Undertaking on historic properties within the APE cannot be known prior to the approval of the expenditure of any Federal funds on the Undertaking or prior to the issuance of any license (36 C.F.R. §§ 800.1(c) and 800.14(b)(1)(v)); and
+WHEREAS, the Corps has consulted with the SHPO, pursuant to 36 C.F.R. §§ 800.4(b)(2) and 800.14(b)(2), about this Undertaking, and the Signatories have determined that a phased approach for compliance with Section 106 is necessary for the Undertaking because all effects of the Undertaking on historic properties within the APE cannot be known prior to the approval of

-WHEREAS, the Corps has consulted with the Advisory Council on Historic Preservation (ACHP) per 36 C.F.R. § 800.6(a)(1)(i)(C) about this Undertaking, and the ACHP participated in the development of this PA, and the ACHP is a Signatory of this PA; and
+WHEREAS, the Corps has consulted with the Advisory Council on Historic Preservation (ACHP) per 36 C.F.R. § 800.14(b)(2)(iii) about this Undertaking, and the ACHP participated in the development of this PA, and the ACHP is a Signatory of this PA; and

-WHEREAS, the APE includes Tribal Trust land and Allotted Trust lands, and the BIA may need to process rights-of-way agreements for any Planned Project on those lands, and BIA has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with the BIA regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited the BIA to be an Invited Signatory; and
+WHEREAS, the comprehensive APE includes Tribal Trust land and Allotted Trust lands, and the BIA may need to process rights-of-way agreements for any Planned Project on those lands, and BIA has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with the BIA regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited the BIA to be an Invited Signatory; and

-WHEREAS, the BLM manages 1,876 acres of land within the APE and will need to issue rights-of-way, easements, or other use authorizations for any Planned Project on lands under their jurisdiction, and BLM has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with the BLM regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited the BLM to be an Invited Signatory; and
+WHEREAS, the BLM manages 1,876 acres of land within the comprehensive APE and will need to issue rights-of-way, easements, or other use authorizations for any Planned Project on lands under its jurisdiction, and BLM has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with the BLM regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited the BLM to be an Invited Signatory; and

-WHEREAS, Reclamation manages 5,928 acres of land within the APE and would need to issue rights-of-way, easements, or other use authorizations for any Planned Project on lands under their jurisdiction, and Reclamation has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with Reclamation regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited Reclamation to be an Invited Signatory; and
+WHEREAS, Reclamation manages 5,928 acres of land within the comprehensive APE and would need to issue rights-of-way, easements, or other use authorizations for any Planned Project on lands under their jurisdiction, and Reclamation has designated the Corps as the LFA; and the Corps, as designated LFA for the Undertaking, shall consult with Reclamation regarding historic property identification efforts, determinations of eligibility, and assessment of effects, and has invited Reclamation to be an Invited Signatory; and